KDE/breeze/README.md

 <a name="installation"/>

 ## Installation
 _Klassy_ version 6.2 requires __Plasma 6.1__, or later, so please check you have this in kinfocenter before trying to install.
-For the master branch you should compile from source.
+You can either download the pre-built packages or compile from source.
 <a name="prebuilt"/>

 ### Pre-built packages